 It may seem like a non-fundamental phase for the definition of a brand image, but it supports the chances of success of the project.
 We can get the materials and colors right, but if the space does not work according to the intended user experience, the establishment will only fulfill the function of attracting attention, not that of satisfying and providing customer service.
 Then, the so-called brand image will fall to the ground.

 For this reason, it is essential to define perfectly what is going to happen in each place of the business, office, or establishment through a distribution of the spaces based on a concept consistent with a previously designed brand image.

 Definition of finishes

 The last layer is the most recognizable.
 The one that we are all capable of identifying in some way.
 Precisely because it is designed for it.
 For this reason, we are able to recognize the brand behind an establishment without seeing the logo or a single product, or we are able to recognize similarities between different businesses.
 Because the choice of finishes establishes a recognizable identity, it becomes part of the brand.

-Certain layouts, materials and colors become part of the brand and are recognizable as corporate elements.
-In this way, reforming commercial premises, offices or professional space is an opportunity to reinvent, renew or reinforce a certain brand image.
+Certain layouts, materials, and colors become part of the brand and are recognizable as corporate elements.
+In this way, reforming commercial premises, offices, or professional spaces is an opportunity to reinvent, renew or reinforce a certain brand image.

 Interior design is an indispensable ally for marketing in the design of a corporate and brand image.
 Define a concept, and design a functional route and finishes that serve as a claim and image of the brand.